 Q3: If I wanted to make sure that my costume party is one to be rivalled, what do I need to know?
 How do I prepare?

-Alternatively, you can simply listen to your favorite podcast and take notes on the different elements that comprise their podcast script and use some of those elements in your own scripts.
+Alternatively, you can simply listen to your favorite podcast and take notes on the different elements that comprise their podcast script and use some of those elements in your own podcast script template.

 Other Podcast Script Elements to Consider